Reduced NEXI protocol for the quantification of human gray matter microstructure on the Connectome 2.0 scanner: Results

 Test-retest reproducibility was preserved with the reduced protocol.
 Bland-Altman analysis (Figure \ref{fig:figure8}) shows that the 8-feature protocol maintains agreement comparable to the full protocol across all parameters, with only marginal increases in the limits of agreement.
-In comparison, the FIM-reduced and Naive-reduced protocols (See Figure S3) exhibited notably poorer reproducibility, particularly for $f$ where the FIM protocol showed a substantially larger standard deviation in the mean difference compared to the other protocols.
-This further underscores the superior robustness of the XAI-optimized approach.
+The seemingly sparse distribution of data points in the $D_i$ Bland-Altman plots is a direct consequence of a strong ceiling effect: a large proportion of voxels consistently hit the upper model bound ($3.5$ \textmu m$^2$/ms) in both scan sessions, causing their coordinates to perfectly overlap on the limit line.
+In comparison, the alternative reduced protocols (See Figure \ref{fig:supp3}) exhibited distinct trade-offs.
+While the Weighted CRLB protocol showed reproducibility profiles similar to the XAI protocol, the Heuristic Corner protocol demonstrated severe instability for $D_i$.
+Conversely, the Heuristic Mid-Range protocol, though reproducible, yields the biased estimates detailed previously.
+This underscores that the XAI-optimized approach achieves the most robust balance between parameter stability and sensitivity across the full model space.